 Lawyers should strategically use content to signal to clients and referral sources the kinds of legal matters they want to handle

-2022 will mark the 90-year anniversary of New York Yankee legend Babe Ruth’s called shot, an act that has captivated generations of sports fans and transcended sports.
+2022 marks the 90-year anniversary of baseball legend Babe Ruth’s called shot, an act that has captivated generations of sports fans and transcended sports.

 But more importantly for you and your colleagues, Babe Ruth’s called shot provides a lesson for lawyers wanting to continue to build their book of business as they expand their practice or move into a new practice or niche.